What is data mining? A definition, an overview of data mining tools, the process & applications

 Data mining vs data science

 People sometimes wonder about the content of artificial intelligence in data mining.
 The answer to this question is not so easy to give.
 What is certain is that data mining makes use of advanced algorithms that try to discover patterns in the background.
 Some suppliers of data mining software claim to have put hundreds of algorithms to work.
-In this sense, algorithms, data mining, machine learning, deep learning and data mining always have something to do with each other directly or indirectly.
+In this sense, algorithms, data mining, machine learning, deep learning, and data mining always have something to do with each other directly or indirectly.
 The same goes for artificially created contradictions like data science vs data mining and data analytics vs data mining.
 There are always points of contact.

 Data mining: more technique than science?

 Data science is a scientific field, while data mining is more of a technique to support the business.
 There is a great deal of interdependence and the similarities do exist, but this absolutely does not justify mixing up all the terms, as you sometimes see with data mining analytics.
-If you’re looking for clarification, ask for an inspiration or moderation session at Passionned Group or follow one of the courses.
+If you’re looking for clarification, ask for an inspiration or moderation session at Passionned Group or follow one of our courses.

-Difference big data vs data mining
+Difference between big data and data mining

 Contrasting big data and data mining is not really helpful for a better understanding of data mining.
 Big data is simply a raw material for data mining.
 Nothing more and nothing less.